The-Anomaly/PrimeDisplay/README.md

 ## `Routes`
 The App.tsx folder located in the directory "src\App.tsx" contains the Routes to the different components accessible by the user.

 ## `Component Description`

-**Home page**
+**Landing page**
-The component for the home page can be found in the RedesignedHome.tsx file.
+The component for the landing page can be found in the RedesignedHome.tsx file.
 The function getCurrentAssessmentPosition() is called within this page to determine the logged in user last assessment step and redirected to the page to continue session.

 A get request is made within this function to fetch the last session of the user from this endpoint `{{url}}/progress`.

 **About page**
 No functionality applied here